dani54196/node-docker/README.md

-first build and run the container is hosting in the port 3000
+first build and run the container, the port is 3000

+build the container
+`docker build -t node-app`

+run the container
+`docker run -dp 3000:3000 .`